Burial at sea

 Natural Organic Reduction (NOR)

 Natural Organic Reduction (also known as “human composting”) is a newer option, implemented first in Washington state in 2020.
-Colorado and Oregon have approved it, and a bill has been filed by Massachusetts legislators wishing to add environmentally friendly burial options here.
+Colorado and Oregon have approved it, and bills have been filed by Massachusetts legislators wishing to add environmentally friendly burial options here.
 See Oregon’s summary about NOR as “A Natural Choice for the End of Life.“

 Traveling the World